-All for the glory of God and Learning and Doing the Work of Jesus.
+All for the glory of God, while Learning and Doing the Work of Jesus.

 St. Gabriel’s Church was founded in 1720 by a group of Swedish Lutherans who had earlier moved to Berks County from the area in and around Philadelphia.
 We are the oldest congregation in Berks County with services first being held in 1708 by the Reverend Andrew Sandel.